sdegutis/immaculatalibrary.com/site/data/snippets/2022-02-28-if-pagan-philosophers-knew-we-should-be-grateful-to-god-for-everything-shouldnt-christians-be-far-more-so.md

 ---
 published: true
+title: >-
-title: If pagan philosophers knew we should be grateful to God for everything, shouldn't Christians be far more so?
+  If pagan philosophers knew we should be grateful to God for everything, shouldn't Christians be far more so?
 archiveSlug: sinnersguide00luis
 archivePage: '38'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 23
 ---

 > Epictetus, a pagan philosopher, fully appreciated this truth.
 He teaches us to behold the Creator in all His creatures, and to refer to Him all the blessings we receive from them.